pukoframework/pukoframework.github.io/index.md

 ### Code of Conduct

-Just the Docs is committed to fostering a welcoming community.
+Puko Framework is committed to fostering a welcoming community.

 [View our Code of Conduct](https://github.com/pukoframework/pukoframework.github.io/tree/master/CODE_OF_CONDUCT.md) on our GitHub repository.